Quality Management & Project Development

 EU Funding Projects

 With the Treaty of Lisbon being put into force, sport is legally anchored at the European level.
 Since then projects in sport have been funded directly by the European Union.
 In addition, sport, with its social and educational components, is a typical cross-cutting issue.
 This allows the subsidization of sports organizations through other EU funding sources.
 However, the application, implementation and reporting processes of EU-funded projects require increasingly specialized expertise that many sport organizations cannot or do not want to develop themselves.
 We support you in this process – from the assessment of a project idea, through the composition of a project consortium, to final reporting.
-We have supported more than 40 EU-funded projects, and specialize in matching the needs of an applicant with the requirements of the sponsor.
+We have supported more than 50 EU-funded projects in the fields of sport, health, education and youth.
+We specialize in matching the needs of an applicant with the requirements of the sponsor.

 Evaluation – International